katelynpeterson/RaceReg-NET/AddGitHubAlt.md

 `git push alt`

-If you have questions, please email: <jackson@jacksonporterjp.com>
+If you have questions, please email: <jackson.porter@racereg.run>